 Corporate responsibility is a great indicator of a brand's values and basically demonstrates what more the brand is doing beyond production and sourcing practices.
 Do they have a social purpose that helps disadvantaged people?
 Are they actively working to reduce their environmental footprint through different initiatives?
 Do they offer plastic-free shipping?
 Do they support the growth and development of their employees?
 What more are they doing to account for their impact on the planet and to invest in creating a better future for everyone?

-Recycled and upcycled clothing brands we love in Canada
+Recycled and upcycled clothing brands we love

 With a modern and conscious take on fashion, Preloved is definitely one of the best-upcycled clothing brands out there.
 Founded by self-proclaimed “accidental environmentalist” Julia Grieve, they offer unique, fashionable, and eco-friendly garments using only vintage and deadstock materials.